mmistakes/minimal-mistakes/_posts/2023-10-27-open-mic-planning-aircraft-revisions.markdown

 The discussion about evaluation is also par of the record.

-The presentation slides are available [at this link](replace link).
+The presentation slides are available [at this link](https://drive.google.com/file/d/1q_vyhzq5nNypsrphdtClED_9TRFb7Oe4/view?usp=sharing).

 Further reading:

-* [Aircraft Maintenance](https://en.wikipedia.org/wiki/Aircraft_maintenance), including refrences to international standards
+[1] [Aircraft Maintenance](https://en.wikipedia.org/wiki/Aircraft_maintenance), including refrences to international standards